Who Pays for a Wrongful Death Lawsuit?

 With more defendants, the number of insurance policies that may cover the accident should increase.
 If there is more insurance coverage, there’s a better chance of a bigger recovery.
 It’s not unusual to have more than one defendant in a wrongful death case.

 - A company may have been negligent in allowing an employee known to be a lousy driver to use one of its vehicles.

 - If a product is defective and caused a fatal injury, the manufacturer, distributor, and seller may be liable.

 - If a hospital employing a surgeon with a history of making serious mistakes allows him to continue to operate, the two of them may be liable.

 - There could be several parties liable in a fatal commercial truck accident, depending on the facts of the case.
+Consulting with a truck accident lawyer is essential to navigate this complex legal landscape.
 The driver, trucking company, shipper, truck owner, company maintaining the truck or maker of a defective part might be responsible for the accident.